cashapp/molecule/README.md

 ```

-If you're unit testing a molecule in Android, please set below in your project's AGP config.
+If you're unit testing Molecule on the JVM in an Android module, please set below in your project's AGP config.

 ```gradle
 android {